Teradata/developer-resources/docs/intro.md

 # Welcome to AI Unlimited

 AI Unlimited is a self-service, on-demand platform that enables you to deploy a compute engine and connect it to your data lake.
-It includes Teradata’s powerful, scalable AI Unlimited compute engine running on the public cloud.
+It includes Teradata’s AI Unlimited compute engine running on the public cloud.
 AI Unlimited stores no permanent data, which frees you from database management.

 ***MEM: I feel like we should say something like "Unlike x," at the beginning of the no-permanent-data sentence, but what should x be?
 "Unlike other analytics solutions,"?
 This makes the point more distingishing and helps the flow.***